 This is a DOE National Laboratory-only Announcement.
-FFRDCs from other Federal agencies are not eligible to submit in response to this Program Announcement.
+FFRDCs from other Federal agencies are not eligible to submit in response to this Program Announcement (but may be part of a team led by a DOE National Laboratory).

 B. COST SHARING